Canva Pricing: Did It Increase? Price History 2026

 We monitor Canva's pricing page daily and track changes automatically.
 Visit our Canva pricing tracker to see the latest plans and get free alerts when prices change.

 Our monitoring shows Canva updates their pricing page frequently — even small changes like feature descriptions and plan comparisons.
 We capture every change so you don't have to check manually.
+For other design tool pricing, see our Figma pricing tracker.

 Share this article